 If you’re more of a minimalist and modern DIY outdoor bench kind of person we suggest checking out the tutorial on diycandy.
-To build such a bench you need some 2 x 4 boards, wood glue, bar clamps, stain and sealant, a saw and a sander.
-If you’re placing the bench of uneven ground, you might want to also give it adjustable feet.
+To build such a bench you need some 2 x 4 boards, wood glue, bar clamps, stain and sealant, a saw, and a sander.
+If you’re placing the bench on uneven ground, you might want to also give it adjustable feet.

 Well isn’t this outdoor bench fancy?
-You might think building something like this must difficult or would require skills which you don’t have but in fact this is actually a fairly simple project.
-That’s because it’s made out of repurposed headboard and footboard panels.
-This means you can customize your own bench in all sorts of ways, based on the style, design or material you choose for these two elements.
-In this particular case the bench also has some built-in storage which is always useful.
+You might think building something like this must difficult or would require skills that you don’t have but in fact, this is actually a fairly simple project.
+That’s because it’s made out of a repurposed headboard and footboard panels.
+This means you can customize your own bench in all sorts of ways, based on the style, design, or material you choose for these two elements.
+In this particular case, the bench also has some built-in storage which is always useful.
 You can find details about the project on ruggydiy.